Nanocryotron ripple counter integrated with a superconducting nanowire single-photon detector for megapixel arrays: Other results

 \subsection{Design of a readout scheme for SNSPD megapixel arrays}

 As stated in section \ref{sec:intro}, the on-chip SNSPD-counter integration would be valuable for megapixel detector arrays that require high precision on the number of detection events.
 In this section, we evaluate the potential capabilities of a megapixel-scale array, in which each pixel is formed by an SNSPD coupled to a multi-digit nanocryotron counter.
 In such a structure, the photon sensors are kept active for a chosen acquisition time, then disabled, and finally all the counters are read out.
+As explained in section \ref{sec2:fab}, the SNSPD needs to be patterned with a film thickness on the order of 5\,nm to obtain saturated photon detection efficiency.
+Therefore, the counter needs to be redesigned for a thinner film or to be fabricated on a separate and thicker superconducting layer (see the discussion in section \ref{sec:dis}).

-The number of digits and the base of the counters are chosen according to the expected count rate in the acquisition-time interval.
+The number of digits and the base of the counters are chosen according to the expected count rate in the acquisition time interval.
 It is worth mentioning that by operating in base 2 rather than a base $N>2$, the output signal would already be binary.
 However, counting in $N>2$ would allow for fewer stages.
-Considering the large footprint of the current loop design ($70\,\mathrm{\mu}\text{m}\times 50\,\mathrm{\mu}\text{m}$), it is advantageous to operate the counter in the highest base possible to minimize the number of stages per pixel, in a megapixel-scale array.
+Considering the large footprint of the current loop design ($70\,\text{µm}\times 50\,\text{µm}$), it is advantageous to operate the counter in the highest base possible to minimize the number of stages per pixel, in a megapixel-scale array.
 In this case, the output signal would be converted to binary through analog-to-digital converters.
 It is plausible to design an SNSPD megapixel array that relies on base-6 counters because: (1) we observed a $10^{-3}$ bit error rate that can be further decreased by optimizing the circuit for base 6 (see the discussion in section \ref{sec:dis}); and (2) we demonstrated by simulation parallel readout of a base-6 counter.

 As an example of architecture, we propose a $1000 \times 1000$ array, where each pixel includes a 3-digit base-6 counter with parallel readout.
 A single pixel can record up to 215 detection events before turning over.
 If each counter can be read out at a rate of 5000 reads per second such an array can accommodate up to $10^{12}$ detection events per second.
 Reading out a digit in a base-6 counter requires at least a 3-bit ADC.
 However, it is infeasible to provide an ADC for each digit of each counter in the array, thus a bus architecture is required.